bhyvex/MagickaBBS/README.md

 As I lost the code to my initial BBS flea, I've decided to start over from scratch and this time I'm using git hub so I dont lose it again!

-Magicka is meant to be a modern (haha) BBS system, using modern technologies, like Sqlite3, IRC, long filenames (gasp!) etc while still retaining the classic BBS feel.
+Magicka is meant to be a modern (haha) BBS system, using modern technologies, like Sqlite3, long filenames (gasp!) etc while still retaining the classic BBS feel.
 ANSI & Telnet, and good old ZModem.

 If you want to install Magicka BBS, follow these steps.